New scholarships now available: Brian Meredith Net Zero Scholarships

 On successful completion of this module you should be able to:

-• Critically appraise and synthesise various sources of information in written and verbal form to create coherent arguments that providing effective solutions to global environmental challenges from technical, political, and social perspectives.
+• Critically appraise and synthesise various sources of information in written and verbal form to create coherent arguments that provide effective solutions to global environmental challenges from technical, political, and social perspectives.

 Elective modules